midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/socialism-is-an-alternative-to-capitalis.md

 ![socialism-is-an-alternative-to-capitalis](/memes/capitalism/socialism-is-an-alternative-to-capitalis.png)

-Socialism Is An Alternative To Capitalis
+Socialism is an alternative to capitalis.